Tranmere, Merseyside: Geography

 Tranmere is situated on the eastern side of the Wirral Peninsula, at the western side of the River Mersey.
 The area is approximately 7 km south-south-east of the Irish Sea at New Brighton and about 9.5 km east-north-east of the Dee Estuary at Thurstaston.
 Tranmere is at an elevation of between 0-54 m above sea level, with the highest point to the south of St Catherine's Hospital.

 Governance

 Tranmere is within the parliamentary constituency of Birkenhead.
-The current Member of Parliament is Mick Whitley, a Labour representative.
+The current Member of Parliament is Alison McGovern, a Labour representative.

 At local government level, the area is mostly incorporated into the Birkenhead and Tranmere Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 (A small portion to the south of Green Lane station is now part of the Rock Ferry Ward.)
 Representation on Wirral Metropolitan Borough Council is undertaken by three councillors.
 The most recent local elections took place on 6 May 2021.